arl/dotfiles/README.md

 + To everybody developing and maintaining the project, files and plugins found here.
 + TOC generated with [github-markdown-tow](https://github.com/ekalinin/github-markdown-toc)

-## TODO

-+ Make use of Git sub-modules for externally for dot files and folders externally maintained.
-+ Add useful shell functions, scripts and binaries (through .functions?)

 ## [LICENSE](LICENSE)